ABOUT THE FESTIVAL

 6. Submit a separate entry for each film submission.

-7. Foreign language films must have English subtitles.
+7. While Foreign language films must have English subtitles, all filmmakers are encouraged to provide subtitles to encourage inclusivity.
 White letters with black outlines are strongly recommended for maximum readability.

 8. Student fees apply to students in elementary and secondary schools, as well as students in colleges, universities and film schools.